 The walls of the nave and the chancel were surrounded with single and double step buttresses, placed at an angle in the corners.
 The façades were decorated with black zendrówka heads, placed on a separate plinth.
 The lighting was provided by pointed windows with splayed jambs on both sides, among which the largest in the eastern wall of the chancel stood out, filled with a three-light tracery.
 The entrance was placed in the southern wall of the nave, in a moulded, ogival portal on a relatively high plinth.

 The nave was initially covered with a ceiling, and from the 15th century with a vault, supported by a centrally placed hexagonal pillar (reinforced with Gothic bricks and covered with polychromes) and wall corbels (in the corners polygonal ones, the rest in the shape of sections of cornices).
 The chancel was crowned with a cross-rib vault over both bays already at the time of construction.
 The vault bosses were decorated with bas-reliefs of the Bogoria and Jastrzębiec coats of arms and the head of Christ.

 To this day, the church has retained its original Gothic shape and a lot of original architectural elements.
 In the interior are exposed valuable polychromes from about 1370, XV and XVI century.
-There are original Gothic corbels and portals: the main one on the south side to the nave and from the chancel to the sacristy, both with iron-clad doors from the 14th century).
+The original, decorated corbels and portals have survived (the main, southern one to the nave and from the chancel to the sacristy, both with iron-clad doors from the 14th century).
 The early modern elements are: a porch, internal moulding of window frames, a transformed western gable, a ridge turret.
 The sacristy was also rebuilt, enlarged by the eastern vestibule and the first floor.
 The eastern window has been walled up, but the damaged, original tracery is visible.